lulzzz/CookedRabbit/README.md

 <details><summary>Click to show!</summary>
 <p>

 I personally would use CookedRabbit because it is simple.
 Once you are setup you just have to Publish and/or Get.
 Obviously its capable of much more but suffice to say - it is simple.
 Another benefit, at least from my perspective, is that I will stay current with .Net Framework, NetCore, C#7.x+, and the RabbitMQ client.
 It is not my intention to let things lag behind Pivotal RabbitMQ or Microsoft releases.
 It currently supports NET472, NetCore 2.1, and C# 7.3.
+It isn't just about Security, Microsoft EoL, or performance, it's about sticking with the times.
+Patterns change and so will CookedRabbit.

 Which leads me to the built-in RabbitMQ DotNetClient Options!